This line is open. This is one of the most beautiful and wild railway lines in Britain.

 This single platform station is closed.
 It was located between Georgemas Junction (to the south) and Thurso.
 The platform was on the east side of the line immediately north of a level crosing.
 There was a signal box at the south end of the platform by the crossing.

 This single road shed was on the east side of Thurso station and approached from the south.
+The shed was close to the station's throat, at its south end.
+Access into the shed was over the turntable.

 This is a two platform station and is the furthest north station in Britain.
 The main platform, on the west side of the station's loop, is partly covered by the all-over timber roof of the station, a remarkable survivor, all the more remarkable that Wick has also survived.
 The other and shorter platform, without a loop, is on the west side of the island platform.